BernardMUNYANDAMUTSA/car_rental_mgt_system/README.md

 - Development of user management module, includes client sign-up and login with authentication and authorization
 - Used Amazon RDS to create and configure a MySQL database called "carrentaldb2".
 - Connected our Django application(Car Rental Management System) to the AWS-hosted MySQL database
+- Development of new car registration module (create)

 ### - MUKESHIMANA Illumine: 223027716